CRI Portal Outline

 Project Example: Internews Information Saves Lives Communications Assessments

 The goal of the Information Saves Lives initiative is to support the production of locally relevant content on emergency preparedness and response to climatic and health disasters in marginalized communities in Barbados and Dominica.
-The project is also aimed at understanding the information gaps and needs in disaster response and preparedness as well as inform resilience building in the Caribbean region.
+The project is also aimed at understanding the information gaps and needs in disaster response and preparedness as well as informing on resilience building in the Caribbean region.

 Analysis of physical and institutional ICT infrastructure to determine its robustness and reliability during emergency situations;